Exploring Homogeneous and Heterogeneous Consistent Label Associations for Unsupervised Visible-Infrared Person ReID: Methodology

 \subsection{Modality-Unified Label Transfer}

 Motivated by the affinity-based ReID methods \cite{SSFT, cm-SSFT, CIFT}, Our MULT models instance-wise affinities to generate structurally consistent pseudo-labels.
-In MULT, every instance holds two types of pseudo-labels, i.e., the intra-modality label (labels from the label space corresponding to the instance's modality) and the cross-modality label (labels from the label space corresponding to another modality).
-We use $\mathbf{y}^e = \{\mathbf{\tilde{y}}^e, \mathbf{\hat{y}}^e\}$ to denote the pseudo-labels, where $\mathbf{\tilde{y}}^e$ denotes the intra-modality labels and $\mathbf{\hat{y}}^e$ denotes the cross-modality labels ($e = \{v, r\}$ indicates visible and infrared modality, respectively), and $\mathbf{y}^e_i$ denotes the pseudo-label of i-th instance in modality $e$.
-Our MULT includes two directions, i.e., V2R and R2V.
-We only describe the V2R MULT, which involves the transfer between visible intra-modality labels $\tilde{\mathbf{y}}^v$ and infrared cross-modality labels $\hat{\mathbf{y}}^r$.
+In MULT, every instance holds two types of pseudo-labels, $i.e.$, the intra-modality label (labels from the label space corresponding to the instance's modality) and the cross-modality label (labels from the label space corresponding to another modality).
+Formally, We use $\mathbf{y}^e = \{\tilde{\mathbf{y}}^e, \hat{\mathbf{y}}^e\}$ to denote the pseudo-labels, where $\tilde{\mathbf{y}}^e$ denotes the intra-modality labels and $\hat{\mathbf{y}}^e$ denotes the cross-modality labels. $e = \{v, r\}$ indicates visible and infrared modality, respectively, and $\mathbf{y}^e_i$ denotes the pseudo-label of $i$-th instance in modality $e$. ($e.g.$, $\tilde{\mathbf{y}}^v$ denotes pseudo-labels for visible instances in visible label space and $\hat{\mathbf{y}}^v$ denotes pseudo-labels for visible instances in infrared label space).

+Our MULT includes two directions, $i.e.$, V2R and R2V.
+The V2R MULT involves the transfer between visible intra-modality labels $\tilde{\mathbf{y}}^v$ and infrared cross-modality labels $\hat{\mathbf{y}}^r$ within the visible label space, and verse vice.
+For convenience, we only describe the V2R MULT in detail.

+\textbf{Affinity Modeling.} To incorporate instance-level relationships, we model the homogeneous and heterogeneous affinities, denoted as $\mathbf{S}^{ho(e)}$ and $\mathbf{S}^{he}$. $\mathbf{S}^{ho(e)} = \{\mathbf{S}^{ho(v)}, \mathbf{S}^{ho(r)}\}$ denotes the affinities within visible and infrared modalities, respectively.
+To enhance the consistency between the homogeneous affinities and the clustering results, we employ the \emph{Jaccard Similarity} \cite{JaccardDist} for clustering to model \emph{\textbf{the homogeneous affinities}}: